 The Four Pillars of Ayurveda

 The word “Ayurveda” has two components (Ayus + Veda), Ayus means “Long Life” and the Veda means “Science or Wisdom”.
 Hence, the word Ayurveda means “The Science of Long Life”.
-The four core component of Ayurveda is explained below.
+The practice of Ayurveda medicine is based on the concept of three major constitutional types (Vata, Pitta and Kapha) defined as “Prakriti” or “Tridosha”.

 The four pillars of Ayurveda are: